Allocation Assist

 How can I find accredited CME courses and activities?

-Conferences and courses relevant to your speciality can be found through professional membership associations, local hospitals, through recommendations from colleagues, or via an online search.
-Websites and promotional materials should clearly display the amount of CME credits available.
+You can find conferences and courses relevant to your specialty through professional membership associations, local hospitals, recommendations from colleagues, or an online search.
+Websites and promotional materials should clearly display the number of CME credits available.

-There are many websites and online learning platforms offering accredited webinars or CME
+These websites and online learning platforms are offering accredited webinars or CME courses, such as:

-● The Royal College for your speciality (in the UK), or similar bodies in other countries.
+• The Royal College for your specialty (in the UK), or similar bodies in other countries.

 What else may count as accredited category 1 CME?